Get Started with External Services

 After completing this unit, you’ll be able to:

-- Describe the high-level flow of an external service.
+- Describe the high-level workflow of an external service in this Trailhead module.

 Why External Services?